vasilich-tregub/JXS_codec_pipeline/JXS_precincts/CREDIT.md

 The JXS\_codec\_workflow is a derivative work and includes in their entirety the files from the ISO-IEC 21122 (5) software package individually specified in the projects of this solution.

-For the convinience of users, the following header from the files common.h, dwt.h, ids.h, and dwt.c used in this project
+For the convinience of users, the following header from the files buf\_mgmt.h, buf\_mgmt.c, common.h, dwt.h, dwt.c,
+ids.h, ids.c, precinct.h, precinct.c, quant.h, rate\_control.h and rate\_control.c used in this project

 <pre>/***************************************************************************
 ** intoPIX SA & Fraunhofer IIS (hereinafter the "Software Copyright       **